-In this unit students are introduced to iterations in algorithms to solve problems.
+In this unit, Kindergarteners are introduced to computational thinking using algorithms.
 Algorithms are a sequence of steps used to accomplish a task and solve problems.
 Students learn the fundamental skills of following directions using algorithms that are applied in everyday life, engineering design projects, coding and programming projects, as well as digital media.

-Students will review computational thinking using iterations in algorithms.
-They will review directional commands such as left, right, up, down, forward, backward, diagonal, and ordinal directions such as first, second, etc. in order to follow simple steps to accomplish everyday tasks.
-Using the appropriate terms and following a set of directions.
+Students will identify directional commands such as left, right, up, down, forward, backward, diagonal, and ordinal directions such as first, second, etc. in order to follow simple steps to accomplish everyday tasks.
+Using the appropriate terms and following a set of directions, students will apply their knowledge of algorithms to computer programming and the engineering design process to solve problems.